ElianPetkov/IDA_star/README.md

 3
 7 5 4
 3 2 1
-6 8

-This will generate the following table:
+6 8    //This will initialize the following table which will be solved:

 7 5 0
 4 3 2
 1 6 8